doug16rogers/cut/README.md

 -------------------

-The best way to learn how to use Cut is to take a look at example_unit_test.c and its test suites in example_test.c and example_test_with_init.c.
+The best way to learn how to use Cut is to take a look at example_unit_test.c and its test suites in example_test.c and example_with_init_test.c.

 example_unit_test.c provides command line argument parsing and printing of usage information.
 It allows Cut to print and handle all the Cut-specific